 You can add it to the file

-or your login shell profile file (located in your home directory).
+.profile or your login shell profile file (located in your home directory).

 To change the environmental variable "permanently" you'll need to consider at least these situations: